Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Introduction

-Neutron diffraction experiments show that, below $T_\textnormal{N}$, the magnetic arrangement of Ni moments is characterized by the propagation vector (1/2,0,1/2) which suggests three possible magnetic structures, of which, two are collinear and one is non-collinear.\cite{Garc, Garc1, Alonso_1, Casais} The collinear magnetic structure consists of up-up down-down stacking of Ni magnetic moments, where each Ni moment is antiferromagnetically coupled to three of its nearest neighbors and ferromagnetically to the remaining three nearest neighbours.
-This magnetic structure implies that the orbital degeneracy of Ni$^{3+}$ $e_g^1$ electrons should be lifted by an orbital ordering, a prediction which has not gathered any experimental support so far.\cite{Garc1} Soft X-ray resonant scattering experiments at the Ni $L_{ 2,3}$ edges show that the (1/2,0,1/2) reflections are purely of magnetic origin with no orbital contribution whatsoever thus more or less ruling out collinear magnetic order in the system.\cite{Scagnoli} In fact, the orbital degeneracy of the Ni$^{3+}$ $e_g^1$ electron is found to be lifted by a process of charge-ordering\cite{Mazin} and this supports the existence of a non-collinear magnetic structure which do not require any orbital ordering.
-The ambiguity of the magnetic structure of the nickelates is not yet completely resolved.
-However, the low temperature specific heat data and the resonant soft X-ray diffraction data of induced Nd magnetic moment in NdNiO$_3$ indicates that most likely the ordering of Ni moments in NdNiO$_3$ is non-collinear.\cite{Bartolome, Scagnoli1}
+Neutron diffraction experiments show that, below $T_\textnormal{N}$, the magnetic arrangement of Ni moments is characterized by the propagation vector ($\frac{1}{2}$,0,$\frac{1}{2}$) which suggests three possible magnetic structures, of which, two are collinear and one is non-collinear.\cite{Garc, Garc1, Alonso_1, Casais, Giovannetti} The collinear magnetic structure consists of up-up down-down stacking of Ni magnetic moments, where each Ni moment is antiferromagnetically coupled to three of its nearest neighbors and ferromagnetically to the remaining three nearest neighbours.
+This magnetic structure implies that the orbital degeneracy of Ni$^{3+}$ $e_\textnormal{g}^1$ electrons should be lifted by an orbital ordering, a prediction which has not gathered any experimental support so far.\cite{Garc1} Soft X-ray resonant scattering experiments at the Ni $L_{ 2,3}$ edges show that the ($\frac{1}{2}$,0,$\frac{1}{2}$) reflections are purely of magnetic origin with no orbital contribution whatsoever thus more or less ruling out collinear magnetic order in the system.\cite{Scagnoli} In fact, the orbital degeneracy of the Ni$^{3+}$ $e_\textnormal{g}^1$ electron is found to be lifted by charge-ordering\cite{Mazin} and this supports the existence of a non-collinear magnetic structure which does not require orbital ordering.
+The low temperature specific heat data and the resonant soft X-ray diffraction data of induced Nd magnetic moment in NdNiO$_3$ indicate that, in all likelihood, the ordering of Ni moments in NdNiO$_3$ is non-collinear.\cite{Bartolome, Scagnoli1}